jibu7/biwi/docs/EXECUTIVE_DASHBOARD_IMPLEMENTATION.md

 The executive dashboard perfectly complements our enhanced navigation system:

-1. **Command Palette Integration**: Searchable via Cmd+K with keywords like "executive", "dashboard", "analytics", "kpi"
+1. **Command Palette Integration**: Searchable via search functionality with keywords like "executive", "dashboard", "analytics", "kpi"

 2. **Quick Actions**: Featured in the Smart tab of our enhanced sidebar